decktra/model_sandbox/README.md

 2. A <code>has_many</code> association to Entries, which are the actual money transactions (see more below).
 3. A <code>has_many</code> association to BalanceSnapshot, which is a historic records of balances at a specific date (see more below).

+It also has a constant <code>NON_PAYABLE_PERIOD = 7.days</code> needed to calculate the date until which the user's balance can be payed.

 The migration for this model requires:

 - An user index: <code>t.index ["user_id"], name: "index_accounts_on_user_id"</code> to efficiently search an user account.